-The structure and shape of the Syrah/ Shiraz glass is somewhat typical.
-It has a 24-ounce capacity, measures 9.2 inches tall and 3.8 inches wide.
+The structure and shape of the Syrah/ Shiraz glass are somewhat typical.
+It has a 24-ounce capacity, measures 9.2 inches tall, and 3.8 inches wide.
 The rim is tapered inward which releases the fruit aromas and softens the tannins so it really gives that sweet notes on the palate.

 It is practically good for medium-bodied red wines.
 It has a stemless version that measures 5.4 inches in height and 3.8 inches in width.
 This structure makes the glass less susceptible to breakage and is designed to deliver the classic aromas of Syrah as well as the smooth and velvety texture.